Fireflies for Educators

 PowerPoints for Educator Use

-PowerPoints for Educator Use piloted in a 4th grade class and an 8th grade class.
+PowerPoints for Educator Use piloted in with 2nd, 4th, and 8th graders.

-- Part 1: Firefly Biology and The Big Dipper Firefly (PowerPoint)
+- Part 1: Firefly Biology and The Big Dipper Firefly This lesson involves a hands-on component.
+Review the PowerPoint to understand the clapping portion.

 Incorporate Fireflies into your Language Arts Curriculum